inseven/psion-software-index/site/contributing/index.markdown

 # Contributing

-We're excited for all contributions to to the Software Index!
+We're excited for all contributions to the Software Index!

 ## Content